serhii-londar/open-source-mac-os-apps/README.md

 ### Extensions
 - [BetterPiP](https://github.com/Capevace/BetterPiP) - Use native picture-in-picture with browsers such as Google Chrome for HTML5 videos.  ![swift_icon]
+- [Is It Private?](https://github.com/ffittschen/IsItPrivate) - A Safari Extension providing a toolbar icon that changes its visual appearance if Private Browsing is enabled. ![swift_icon]
 - [Middleclick](https://github.com/DaFuqtor/MiddleClick-Catalina) - Emulate a scroll wheel click with three finger Click or Tap on MacBook trackpad and Magic Mouse ![c_icon]
 - [PageExtender](https://github.com/fphilipe/PageExtender.app) - Extend pages with your own CSS and JS files. ![swift_icon] ![javascript_icon]
 - [PiPTool](https://github.com/bfmatei/PiPTool) - Add the Picture-in-Picture Functionality to YouTube, Netflix, Plex and other video broadcasting services in macOS.  ![javascript_icon]